Sleepy-gogo/tailwind-cli/README.md

 - **Svelte ready 🧡**

 This is mainly thought for Vite based projects.
 Svelte frameworks as SvelteKit will be added in the future.

+### Next.js ready 🚀

+Using this option will create the `tailwind.config.js` already configured for Next.js projects found in [Using Next.js](https://tailwindcss.com/docs/guides/nextjs)'s installation guide.
+Option thought specially for projects created without Tailwind already added via the `create-next-app`.

 ### Express ready 💻